avirgos/deploy-awx-minikube/README.md

 GIT_TAG="2.19.1"
 ```

-Also, in this script, you can modify these variables if necessary :
+Also, in this script, you can modify these variables if necessary:

 ```bash
 # path to the Ansible AWX manifest file used for deployment